EmilBuszylo/nx-next-serverless-blog-example/README.md

 This project requires node >= 16.16.0.
 If you use nvm, please just type nvm use command to switch your node to appropriate version.
+Before the first run, install npm packages with your preferred package manager (I recommend yarn).

 ### Development server